Modifying Irrevocable Trusts Using Nonjudicial Settlement Agreements

 - What are the tax consequences of making trust changes through an NJSA?

-- When would it be desirable to have a court ratify terms agreed to in an NJSA?
+- What are the considerations for determining when it is desirable or necessary to have a court ratify the terms of an NJSA?

 Law Office of Miguel D. Pena, Esq.